candid82/joker/README.md

 `joker --format -` - read Clojure source code from standard input, format it and print the result to standard output.

+You might also want to try [cljf](https://github.com/candid82/cljf).
+Its formatting algorithm is similar to Joker's, but it runs much faster.

 ### Integration with editors

 - Sublime Text: [sublime-pretty-clojure](https://github.com/candid82/sublime-pretty-clojure) - formats Clojure code when saving the file.